Sonde

 Design Philosophy

+Sonde started from a frustration: almost every blockchain explorer I used was dense, hostile, and ugly — grids of raw hex with nothing prioritized, as if opacity were a feature.
+A new user should land on an address and understand what they’re looking at without feeling like they wandered into a terminal.
 The fix was to let type do the work.
-Blockchain data is inherently dense, so the hierarchy has to be rigorous: display type for context, body type for narrative, monospace for every on-chain identifier, tabular numbers so columns align, muted uppercase labels.
-The page reads before color is introduced.
-Color then works as reinforcement — one warm accent for what matters, a quiet semantic palette for transaction types — never as the primary signal.
+Blockchain data is inherently dense, so the hierarchy has to be rigorous — display type for context, body for narrative, monospace for every on-chain identifier, muted uppercase labels — and the page has to read before color is ever introduced.
+Color then works as reinforcement: one warm accent for what matters, never the primary signal.

 Brand Identity